 Author: Jason Dookeran

 If you’ve been on the road at any streetlight in Trinidad and Tobago, chances are you’ve run into the nutsmen.
 These guys spend a lot of their time serving as the snack providers for much of us stuck in traffic.
 Hot, Salt, and Fresh never tasted so good.
-But what can a nutsman teach you about decentralized finance or apps (or dapps)?
+But what can a nutsman teach you about decentralized apps (or dapps)?
 For that, we have to look at what dapps are and how they’re different to normal apps. 😁

 Apps and D Apps